yeshancqcq/GEO-NER-DATA-2020/README.md

 - **TIME**: geological intervals or specific events (e.g. Precambrian, Cretaceous, Eocene, K-Pg event, Last Glacial Maximum, PETM, OAEs, Acadian orogeny...)
 - **LITH**: rock types (e.g. limestone, igneous rock, wackestone, metasedimentary rock, mafic rock, basalt, slate, marble...)
 - **MINERAL**: minerals (e.g. quartz, feldspar, plagioclase, opal...)
-- **PROC**: geological processes (e.g. transgression, uplifting, earthquake, weathering, calving, orogeny...)
-[Not available in the casual dataset]
 - **PLANET**: planetary terms (e.g. plate tectonics, mantle, mantle convection, atmosphere, asthenosphere, Benioff zone...)
-- **FEAT**: major geological features (e.g. fold, fault, syncline, thrust, fjord, abyssal plain, foreland basin, xenolith, tidal flat, alluvial fan, moraine, lagoon...)
 - **STRAT**: strata names (e.g. Hell Creek Formation, Morrison Formation, Dakota Sandstone, Mancos Shale, Fiftymile Member...)
+- **FEAT**: major geological features (e.g. fold, fault, syncline, thrust, fjord, abyssal plain, foreland basin, xenolith, tidal flat, alluvial fan, moraine, lagoon...) 【Please note that this **FEAT** category is annotated subjectively and you may consider removing it for the NER studies if necessary】

-_Note: The datasets (especially the Abstract dataset) may still need more rounds of check.
+_Note: The dataset may still need more rounds of proof-reading.
 It should be noted that annotation of some words is rather subjective.
 There may also be text errors caused by the encoding option when exporting.
 Feel free to PR if you find an labelling error._